 Simon Frisch is a New York-based American-Breton composer.
 Recently recipient of the 2017 Brian M. Israel Prize for his string quartet provost, which was cited for its “beauty and craft,” his work has work has been noted for “swimming in history,” (Thing of Wonder) channeling ancient influences and stories into contemporary expression.
-Upcoming performances include a centenary commission for Daniel Hyde and the Saint Thomas Church Choir, Fifth Avenue; new solo works in his solo-instrument marginalia series; and the U.S. premiere of provost by the Society for New Music.
-Currently, he is setting texts by MacAuthur grant-winning poe and scholar Anne Carson on a commission for the New York Virtuoso Singers.
+Upcoming performances include a centenary commission for Daniel Hyde and the Saint Thomas Church Choir, Fifth Avenue (O God, my heart is ready); new solo works in his solo-instrument marginalia series; and the U.S. premiere of provost by the Society for New Music.
+Currently, he is setting texts by MacAuthur "genius" poet and scholar Anne Carson on commission for the New York Virtuoso Singers.

 Other collaborators of note include Orli Shaham and the St. Louis Symphony in prepared-piano projects at the Pulitzer Foundation (later performed at the Australian Festival of Chamber Music), as well as soprano Renée Fleming in adapting a cycle of Patricia Barber songs for their Higher program that “shattered musical boundaries” (Chicago Tribune), heard first in Harris Theater of Chicago, the Kennedy Center in Washington D.C., and National Sawdust in New York, and later across the United States, Canada, and the United Kingdom in recital.